djoshea/synaptome/README.md

 the filters directory (but may be placed anywhere on the matlab path).
 They may also be implemented within the filtdat.m where indicated.

-See the comments for each invidual filter function within filtdat.m for more specific documentation on usage.
+See the comments for each individual filter function within filtdat.m for more specific documentation on usage.

 	dat : the primary input to the operation, specified either directly